MrJohnnyProgrammer/Frostfallen_Executable/README.md

 If you want to check out the source code and uproject, refer to the Frostfallen_Project repository in my account: https://github.com/MrJohnnyProgrammer/Frostfallen_Project

-<b>DISCLAIMER:</b> I take no credit for any visuals in the game, which includes meshes (both static and skeletal), VFX (as in niagara particles), and animations.
-In this project I take credit for the implementation of the aforementioned and every blueprint and C++ class asside from the engine's very own.
+<b>DISCLAIMER:</b> I take no credit for any visuals in the game, which includes meshes (both static and skeletal), VFX (as in Niagara particles), and animations.
+In this project, I take credit for the implementation of the aforementioned and every blueprint and C++ class aside from the engine's very own.